pedrom34/ZoteroPortable-dev-repo/README.md

 -----
 For official changelog of Zotero, please see [here](https://www.zotero.org/support/changelog).

+All my releases are considered as 'Pre-release' and 'development tests', because Zotero Portable is not - yet - officially supported by PortableApps.com.
+I hope it will be someday.
+In the mean time, Zotero Portable is still fully operational, I use it everyday.

 Updating:
 -----
 I recommend to download the last portable release, and install the new version on top of the current one.
 Your data will be safe, only the program will be updated.